-As a global business, we are exposed to currency exchange rate risk.
+We are exposed to foreign currency exchange risk.
 Substantially all of our revenue is transacted in U.S. dollars, however, a portion of our operating expenditures are incurred outside of the United States and are denominated in foreign currencies, making them subject to fluctuations in foreign currency exchange rates.
-We enter into foreign currency derivative contracts with maturities of 16 months or less, which we designate as cash flow hedges, to manage the foreign currency exchange rate risk associated with these expenditures.
+We enter into foreign currency derivative contracts with maturities of 24 months or less, which we designate as cash flow hedges, to manage the foreign currency exchange risk associated with our operating expenditures.

-As of April 30, 2022 and July 31, 2021, the total notional amount of our outstanding foreign currency forward contracts including designated and non-designated derivative instruments was \$886.7 million and \$531.9 million, respectively.
+As of January 31, 2023 and July 31, 2022, the total notional amount of our outstanding foreign currency forward contracts was \$1.1 billion and \$856.9 million, respectively.
 Refer to Note 3.
-Fair Value Measurements for the fair value of our foreign currency derivative instruments as reported on our condensed consolidated balance sheets as of April 30, 2022 and July 31, 2021.
+Fair Value Measurements for the fair value of our derivative instruments as reported on our condensed consolidated balance sheets as of January 31, 2023 and July 31, 2022.